GrinonBarrett/Taksidos/Core Rules/Creatures/Tesseariftorai.md

 **Quadrachroma**: Tessariftoroi have 4 chroma in their eyes.
 As a result they gain a +3 to all [Prcp] checks involving sight.

 **Breath Weapon**: Tessariftoroi are capable of exhaling a line of flames, as an action.
 The line is 3 yards long and is a quarter foot high and wide.
 Anything caught within the line suffers a Fire attack.
-Once it draconne has used this ability, it cannot do so again until if finishes a lonf or full rest.
+Once it has used this ability, it cannot do so again until if finishes a lonf or full rest.
 Alternatively, it may cause the breath weapon to take the form of a cone.
 Doing so reduces the length to a single yard as it sweeps its head side to side.

 **Additional Wings**: The tessariftorai only needs three of its wings to operate, but gains advantages for devoting all four to flight for the round.
 Its flight speed is increased by 5 yards if it is not prone.